-- To reduce the risk of injury to persons, DO NOT remove floating weir, basket and filter located in the filter compartment while the spa is running. - The suction fittings in the spa are sized to match the specific water flow created by the pump.
-Should the need arise to replace the suction fittings or the pump, be sure that the flow rates are compatible. - There is a danger of slipping and falling.
+- To reduce the risk of injury to persons, DO NOT remove floating weir, basket, and filter located in the filter compartment while the spa is running. - The suction fittings in the spa are sized to match the specific water flow created by the pump.
+Never replace a suction fitting with one rated less than the flow rate marked on the original suction fitting. - There is a danger of slipping and falling.
 Remember that wet surfaces can be very slippery.
-Take care when entering or exiting the spa.
+Take care when entering or exiting the spa. - Never operate spa if the suction fittings are broken or missing.